Meister Awards 2020

 These awards are bestowed unto casinos that were once an integral part of Casinomeister, but for one reason or another fell from grace and lost their accredited status.

 Grosvenor is just a massive Ronald McDonald firm of the online casino world which could not give two flying frickety flacks about our player community at Casinomeister.
-They came on to Casinomeister as a properly vetted and Accredited casino and we were happy to have them on board, alas I was stupid enough to believe that they actually cared about being associated with the largest gambling community online, and with the brand Casinomeister®.
+Years ago, they came on to Casinomeister as a properly vetted and Accredited casino and we were happy to have them on board, alas I was stupid enough to believe that they actually cared about being associated with the largest gambling community online, and with the brand Casinomeister®.
 Ours is one of the few websites that has standards tougher than most licensing jurisdictions when it comes to listing online casinos.
 And we were the first website that drew people’s attention to player assurances, safety, trust, and responsible gambling.
 This going back to 1999 – 2000.

 Anyway, I digress – the casino representatives from Grosvener came and went, and they were basically asleep at the wheel.
 And as time went by, it was apparent that we were just not on their radar of giving a flipping wazoo.
 So off from Accredited Casino section they went, and into the Grey Zone category of our casino listings.
 Sure they may be a safe place to play at, but they don’t care about you – the player.